ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

   ![XKCD Emacs](/images/xkcd-real-programmers.png){: width="60%"}
   _The origin of M-x butterfly_

 - **Neal Stephenson, *In the Beginning...
-Was the Command Line* (1999)** -- the sci-fi novelist devotes a loving passage to Emacs, calling it "a thermonuclear word processor."
+Was the Command Line* (1999)** -- the sci-fi novelist devotes a loving passage to Emacs, calling it "a thermonuclear word processor" and "outshines all other editing software in approximately the same way that the noonday sun does the stars".

 That's it for today, hope you enjoyed the post as much as I did